chimbiwide/Gemma3NPC/README.md

 # Gemma3NPC--A solution for live NPC interactions

+A new `Gemma3NPC_v2` branch is created!
+Check that out to see what we are preparing for our next model.

 > [!NOTE]
 > Currently all notebooks in the `Training` folder cannot be rendered.
 Showing `Invalid Notebook`
 > It will work if the notebook is opened in an IDE or Google Colab.